 Near the end of the 50km trip everybody was going like 60-70km/h.
 A wonderful feeling that was!
 The ride was a great experience (especially with the warmed steer), but the noise made it more about the speed, and less about enjoying the nature.
 Can't wait to ride an electric snowmobile!

 At the kota we had some soup, before getting on the bus.
 In the hotel we chilled a bit, had dinner, and said goodbye to the two wonderful Dutch companions that were in our group, and went to sleep after playing some cards.

 While we were waiting, our flight suddenly got delayed, and a bit later cancelled, without any reason or any other information 23.
 So, we had to wait a long time, then take the latest flight to Helsinki, stay the night there, and then in the morning take a flight to Brussels.
-An annoyance, but the marvellous company made it not as bad as it seems. :)
+An annoyance, but the marvellous company made it much better it sounded. :)

 It was a trip I can only recommend to people who love outdoors and can stand a little bit of cold.
 Lapland is an amazing region to visit, with a still very pure nature.
 The Äkäskero Nature Resort has very good values regarding nature and their dogs, and the hotel itself was quite good.
 Mushing dogs is a very unique experience.
 And staying in simple huts, with no electricity, streaming water inside or internet will take you back to a more simply life and gives some peace of mind and an oft-desired but hardly ever attained disconnect from the outside world.

 - It comes from the time when in French Canada of the 19th century the post and explorers used "Marche!", meaning go, to command the dogs to start pulling.
 The English Canadians changed it to "Mush!", hence the name